The Best Places to Visit in Bali in 2024

 Bali’s central location within the Indonesian Archipelago also makes it an ideal base for exploring other regions of the country.
 Popular weekend trips from Bali include the nearby islands of Lombok and Flores, and the Komodo National Park.
 Fortunately, a BetterRoaming eSIM for Indonesia will ensure you stay connected wherever you are, with an unbeatable mobile network across Bali, the surrounding islands and all of Indonesia.
 Learn more in our detailed guide to Indonesia.

 Going Further?
-Travelling through Indonesia and South-East Asia with an eSIM
+Travelling through Indonesia and Southeast Asia with an eSIM

 If your journey is taking you beyond the border of Indonesia, an APAC eSIM ensures you get the same easy mobile connectivity in 13 other countries across the APAC region.
 By constantly connecting you to the best available local mobile network, an APAC eSIM lets you travel seamlessly through the region without having to change SIM cards or providers at every border.